 Floreffe, Pennsylvania Oil Spill

 After local authorities executed the initial on-scene response during the night, EPA took control of the cleanup operations.
-EPA Region III was dispatched to the site immediately following the incident, and an EPA On-Scene Coordinator assumed the lead role in the spill response.
-The On-Scene Coordinator (OSC) was responsible for delegating tasks and responsibilities to the agency best qualified to perform them.
+EPA Region III was dispatched to the site immediately following the incident, and an EPA On-Scene Coordinator (OSC) assumed the lead role in the spill response.

 The Incident-Specific Regional Response Team (RRT) was formally activated two days after the incident.
-The RRT consisted of many environment and health-related agencies from both the federal level as well as the states of Pennsylvania, Ohio, and West Virginia, cooperating to provide advice and guidance to the OSC regarding the political and legal issues surrounding the incident.
+The RRT consisted of many environment and health-related agencies from both the federal level as well as the states of Pennsylvania, Ohio, and West Virginia.
+The RRT provided advice and guidance to the OSC regarding the political and legal issues surrounding the incident.